apify/apify-docs/sources/platform/storage/request_queue.md

 const specificRequest = await queue.getRequest('shi6Nh3bfs3');

 // Reclaim a failed request back to the queue
-// and crawl it again
+// and process it again
 await queue.reclaimRequest(request2);

 // Remove a queue